bucknell-hci-2019/bucknell-hci-2019.github.io/docs/syllabus.md

 Finally, you will be exposed to people who are paving the way for the next-generation of HCI.
 Through them, I hope that you will catch a glimpse of the future, and use this information to grab ahold of trends before they emerge.

-## Responsibilities
-### Participation, Professionalism, and Critique
-When the core content of a course involves people, engagement is absolutely critical.
-We will be doing design exercises in class, testing new software on each other, and providing critiques of each others' work.
-This portion of your grade is significantly higher in HCI than some of your other courses for this very reason. **Coffee up!** It involves (but is not limited to): showing up to class, actively engaging in class activities, submitting good questions for our weekly visitors
+## What you're expected to do

-### Reading, Watching, Listening
+### Reading, Watching, Listening (12%)
 Each week, [our course schedule](schedule.html) will contain a set of content you are asked to consume.
 Often this will involve short readings, YouTube videos, podcasts, or slide decks.
 My goal is to transform the lecture section of the course into a design studio as much as possible.
 While there will still be the occasional lecture, iterating through, presenting, and critiquing each others' designs is where you will really learn to build in a human-centered way.

-**I will give reading quizzes on this content.**
+**You are required to fill out a [content reflection form](https://goo.gl/forms/bU0K1N9tXzTDlpTl2) for each day there is required content.** There may be an occasional in-class quiz on this material.

+### Participation, Professionalism, and Critique (18%)
+When the core content of a course involves people, engagement is absolutely critical.
+We will be doing design exercises in class, testing new software on each other, and providing critiques of each others' work.
+This portion of your grade is significantly higher in HCI than some of your other courses for this very reason. **Coffee up!** It involves (but is not limited to): showing up to class, actively engaging in class activities, submitting good questions for our weekly visitors...

+**Visitors:** HCI is a diverse field.
+It has computer scientists, psychologists, sociologists, artists, and everything in between.
+Giving you one perspective (my perspective) would shed light on only a corner of an increasingly exciting field that is shaping how people engage with the world around them.
+As a result, we will have an opportunity to chat with people across this broad spectrum via Google Hangouts.
+What you need to do:
+- Submit a question in the `#questions` channel Slack for our guest by 5pm the _day before_ their visit.
+- Before 11am the morning of their call, indicate which current questions on Slack that you like (with emoji, a comment, whatever).
+We will ask the top 3-5 questions submitted each week.

 <!-- ### Reports on Design
 One of the goals of the course is for you to slowly begin to observe how people interact with the world around them, and how the way that we are designing our computers are helping or hurting us.
 As a result, I'll occasionally ask you to write about your analysis of usability testing or your experience in a design exercise or your observations on designs you see everyday.